 To continue to build confidence about hiring you as the right solution, you need to have some credibility indicators.

 A lot of times we think that's a testimonials page is the answer.
 Jam a bunch of text on a page from people who love us enough to write something nice.
 Who ever put a bas testimony on their site?

 Testimonials are great to have but people don't view them the same way as they used to.
 Don't get me wrong, having people give you kudos is awesome but we only display the best of the best projects.
 That's why it's important to mix it up.

 Adding proof of your abilities can include interviews, anywhere your work is featured, appearances you've made, relevant certifications and so much more.

-Use embed social accolades to people can see what they've shown to their audiences.
-Or case studies with real results carries a lot of weight because people get to see the journey.
+Use embed social accolades so people can see what they've shown to their audiences.
+Or case studies with real results carry a lot of weight because people get to see the journey.